-The Hennessy Gold Cup at Newbury, now run as the Ladbrokes Trophy, is one of the most prestigious handicap chases of the season.
+The Hennessy Gold Cup at Newbury, now run as the Coral Gold Cup, is one of the most prestigious handicap chases of the season.

 The Hennessy sponsorship began in 1957 and lasted 60 years, the longest-running commercial sponsorship in horse racing.
 The race was known as the Hennessy Cognac Gold Cup.